Clear the confusion.

 Considering the distinct characteristics of dynamic microphones, it's important to weigh their advantages and disadvantages to make an informed decision on their suitability for your audio needs.

 Dynamic microphones have several benefits that make them a popular choice for various applications.
 They're known for their durability, making them ideal for live performances and outdoor use where they may be exposed to rough handling or environmental factors.
-Additionally, dynamic microphones are less sensitive to loud sounds, making them suitable for capturing high-volume sound sources like guitar amplifiers or drum kits without distortion.
+The key difference between dynamic and condenser mics is that the former are less sensitive to loud sounds, making them suitable for capturing high-volume sound sources like guitar amplifiers or drum kits without distortion.

 However, dynamic microphones also come with some limitations.
 Due to their design, they generally have a narrower frequency response compared to condenser microphones, which can result in capturing less detail in recordings.
 They also tend to have lower sensitivity, meaning they may require more gain from your audio interface or preamp, potentially introducing more noise into your recordings.